Roy S. Payne: Patent litigation

-Also, Judge Payne is the U.S. Magistrate Judge that has had the most patent cases filed before him: for example, in 2017, Judge Payne had 327 new patent cases filed before him, which is the highest number for any U.S. Magistrate Judge, and second amongst all federal judges, District or Magistrate, the first being U.S. District Judge James Rodney Gilstrap of the same U.S. District Court for the Eastern District of Texas courthouse in Marshall, Texas, with 550 cases.
-In 2016, Judge Payne had 767 new patent cases filed before him, which was also the highest number for any U.S. Magistrate Judge, and second amongst all federal judges, the first again being Judge Gilstrap.
+Also, Judge Payne is the U.S. magistrate judge that has had the most patent cases filed before him: for example, in 2017, Judge Payne had 327 new patent cases filed before him, which is the highest number for any U.S. magistrate judge, and second among all federal judges, District or Magistrate, the first being U.S. District Judge J. Rodney Gilstrap of the same U.S. District Court for the Eastern District of Texas courthouse in Marshall, Texas, with 550 cases.
+In 2016, Judge Payne had 767 new patent cases filed before him, which was also the highest number for any U.S. magistrate judge, and second among all federal judges, the first again being Judge Gilstrap.
 Moreover, in 2015, more than 25% of the nation's patent cases were filed before Judge Payne and/or also Judge Gilstrap in the Marshall, Texas division of the U.S. District Court for the Eastern District of Texas.
-In 2014-2015, Judge Payne was ranked second amongst all federal judges (either District or Magistrate judge) with the most new patent cases filed before him (2015:1074 cases; 2014:445 cases), the first ranked being Judge Gilstrap.
+In 2014-2015, Judge Payne was ranked second among all federal judges (either district or magistrate judge) with the most new patent cases filed before him (2015:1074 cases; 2014:445 cases), the first ranked being Judge Gilstrap.
 According to Docket Navigator, in 2015 Judge Payne was ranked second as to the number of patent cases filed before him, the number of litigants, and the number of accusations, the first again being Judge Gilstrap.
-Similar statistics performed by Docket Navigator rank Judge Payne the second most active federal judge (either District or Magistrate judge) by number of parties, the third most active federal judge by number of orders and the fifth most active federal judge by number of cases from the years of 2014 to 2008 (even though he came on the bench in 2011) for patent litigation.
+Similar statistics performed by Docket Navigator rank Judge Payne the second most active federal judge (either district or magistrate judge) by number of parties, the third most active federal judge by number of orders and the fifth most active federal judge by number of cases from the years of 2014 to 2008 (even though he came on the bench in 2011) for patent litigation.